ayushoriginal/Optimized-RGB-To-ColorName/README.md

 0. Program <strong>rgb2colorname.py</strong> in invoked with an array. a set of 3 RGB numbers plus the hex equivalent and the color name title.

-   TODO: Slice the array so matching is done with only the first 3 dimensions?

 0. The numpy functions identify the nearest neighbor to the array input, and return 3 numbers.